Qydnama/Web-Technologies-2-NodeJS/BMI Calculator/README.md

 # BMI Calculator Website using Node.js

+## Getting Started

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Start the server with `node root.js`.
+4. Access the website at [http://localhost:3000](http://localhost:3000).

 ## Overview

 This project is a BMI (Body Mass Index) Calculator website developed using Node.js.
 The application allows users to calculate their BMI based on input values such as age, gender, height, and weight.
 The project includes server-side logic for BMI calculation, validation, and a history feature to store past calculations.